WP-API/new-list-tables/readme.md

 # New List Tables

 The New List Tables (NLT) project is a React-based prototyping area for ideas around content management improvements in WordPress.
-This project is being lead by the REST API core focus, and aims to modernise the WordPress Dashboard.
+This project was lead by the REST API core focus team, and aimed to modernise the WordPress Dashboard.
+While archived, the repository is left here for posterity as potential inspiration to the [Gutenberg](https://github.com/wordpress/gutenberg) team.

 <img src="http://i.imgur.com/r3n9Q8R.gif" />